mjustine-65/odin-recipes/README.md

-# odin-recipes
+# Project: Recipes
-__Description:__ A simple static HTML and CSS project about food recipes I'm interested in.
-Through this project, I will demonstrate how I structure web pages, and put some styling (mobile first design), and validate them through an HTML validator to ensure that they are within the current standards and no errors.
+__Description:__ A simple recipe website to practice my HTML knowledge.
+To add to the challenge, the web pages will be semantically structured.
+Once done, the web pages will then be validated through the HTML validation tools below.

 ## HTML Validation Tools
 * [W3C Markup Validation Service](https://validator.w3.org/#validate_by_uri)